andyw8/andyw8.github.io/about.md

 and improve by adopting modern software engineering practices.

 I've been part of teams in London, Edinburgh, New York City, Berlin and currently Toronto.
-My most recent position was in the Ruby Developer Experience team at [Shopify].
+My most recent role was in the Ruby Developer Experience team at [Shopify].

 * [Resume](https://www.andywaite.com/resume)
 * [LinkedIn](https://www.linkedin.com/in/andyw8)